-The European Tour, now titled the DP World Tour, kicks off its 2022 season with two Rolex Series events in Dubai, starting this week with the 17th edition of the Abu Dhabi HSBC Championship in the United Arab Emirates.
+The DP World Tour’s 2022-23 season shifts into high gear with a pair of Rolex Series events in Dubai, starting this week with the 18th edition of the Abu Dhabi HSBC Championship in the United Arab Emirates.

-The tournament, contested at the Yas Links Golf Club, is one of four consecutive events in the Middle East to kick off the European Tour’s 2022 calendar year.
+The tournament, contested at the Yas Links Golf Club, is one of three consecutive events in the UAE.

 Tournament: Abu Dhabi HSBC Championship